 Seasoned truck drivers will be familiar with all the safety checks, but if you’re new to the job, here are some tips for safer driving that could keep you safe.

 Always check brakes, lights, oil, water tyre pressures and adjust the mirrors to suit yourself before you set off.
 Remember that every large truck has blind spots and statistics show many truck-related accidents are caused when other vehicles disappear from view the truck’s so-called blind spots.

-Plan your trip by choosing routes that are safe, and that are familiar to you if possible.
+Choose routes that are safe and familiar to you where possible.
 Remember to stop for regular rest breaks, and never drive tired.
 Fatigue affects concentration and focus and is a major risk factor to accidents.

-Watch your driving speed, tipper trucks especially when loaded have a longer stopping distance.
+Tpper trucks, especially when loaded, have a longer stopping distance.
 The weight to the load adds momentum to trucks when accelerating, braking, and turning.
-Slow down, drive to suit road conditions and give other road users plenty of notice if you plan to change lanes.
+Slow down, drive to suit road conditions, and give other road users plenty of notice if you plan to change lanes.

-Get rid of distractions, GPS and mobile phones even 2 way radios are essential but should never be used or adjusted when the vehicle is in motion.
+Your GPS, mobile phone and 2 way radio are all essential but should never be used or adjusted when the vehicle is in motion.
 Installing a voice activated hands free phone kit is a safer option.
-Check and return text messages or emails during your scheduled rest breaks.
+Only check and return text messages or emails during your scheduled rest breaks.

-Watch out for weather, at certain times of the year, Australia can experience severe weather conditions.
-If you’re working in extreme heat, ensure you stay hydrated with extra drinks, avoid coffee.
-If heavy rain is forecast take extra care.
+If heavy rain is forecast, take extra care.
 Rain blurs vision, makes roads slippery, and other drivers nervous.
-Driving in heavy rain can be exhausting, take a break if you feel your concentration Is compromised and slow down!
+Driving in heavy rain can be exhausting, so you should take a break if you feel your concentration Is compromised and slow down!
 Speed kills especially in wet weather.